michabirklbauer/instagram_json_viewer/docs/README.md

     - download_all (bool): If all media links should be downloaded locally.
 Warning: This might take a very long time!
 Default: False.
     - hd (bool): If high definition versions of avatars should be used or not.
 Default: False.
     - avatars_dict (dict): A dictionary containing usernames and corresponding paths/links to profile pictures.
 Argument "profile_pic" overwrites user's avatar even if specified in avatars_dict.
 Default: empty dict (will be populated by method itself).
+    - avatar_warnings (bool): Print warnings for getting avatars.
+Default: False (No warnings are printed).
     - http_traceback (bool): Print the full traceback for http errors or not.
 Default: False (Traceback will not be printed).
   - **Return (list):**
     - html_string (str): json converted to html (does not actually include chats, chats are written to files immediately).